Locating Buried Electrical Lines

 How can GPRS help you locate buried electrical lines?

 GPRS Project Managers undergo rigorous training and are top in the field of private utility location.
 However, it is not always easy to distinguish between different types of utility readings.
-If there are any doubts about the type of material located, the signal can be traced back to its source- in this case a potential electrical line can be traced back to a meter box or other identifier.
+If there are any doubts about the type of material located, the signal can be traced back to its source- in this case a potential gas line could be traced back to a meter.
 If there is still confusion about the type of utility, the elevation of the buried utility is cross-checked with any existing plans.
 It is our job to take the guess work out of your excavation and we do everything possible to ensure that this happens.

 Can you locate a buried electrical line if the power is shut off?